flanagan-lab/flanagan-lab.github.io/_pages/about.md

 February 2025: Sarah appeared on [RNZ's Afternoons with Jesse Mulligan](https://www.rnz.co.nz/national/programmes/afternoons/audio/2018975364/super-genes-what-are-they-and-do-we-really-need-them) to discuss her recent paper on supergenes.
 Click the link to listen!

 January 2025: Belle Hartshorn has joined the lab to do her BSc(Hons).
 Welcome, Belle!

-December 2024: Coley won a student Instructor of the Year award from the School of Biological Sciences!
-She also officially left the Flanagan lab to start a postdoctoral research position with [Sarah Kessans](https://profiles.canterbury.ac.nz/Sarah-Kessans).

-November 2024: Sarah was promoted to the role of Senior Lecturer above the Bar.

-October 2024: Emily Beasley and Georgia Gwatkin won awards for best talks in their categories at the Annual Biology Conference at UC and Fleur van Eyndhoven won the Best MSc paper award.
-Congratulations everyone!

-October 2024: Sarah had a theoretical paper with Suzanne Alonzo published in [Proceedings of the Royal Society B](https://royalsocietypublishing.org/doi/10.1098/rspb.2024.1715)!

-October 2024: One of Coley's thesis chapters came out in [Early View at Molecular Ecology](https://onlinelibrary.wiley.com/doi/10.1111/mec.17550)!

-September 2024: Emily Beasley and Sarah presented talks at the International Society for Behavioral Ecology meeting in Melbourne, Australia.

-August 2024: Coley Tosto successfully passed the oral examination of her PhD thesis!

-July 2024: Sarah presented a poster on preliminary comparative transcriptomics work at the Evolution conference in Montreal, Canada.

-June 2024: Georgia Gwatkin presented her preliminary MSc thesis work at the [Birds NZ conference in Nelson](https://www.birdsnz.org.nz/other-events/#!event/2024/6/1/nz-bird-conference-2024).

-April 2024: Coley Tosto submitted her PhD thesis for examination!

-February 2024: Xaver Bartels arrived from The Netherlands to do a research-based internship with Sarah as part of his MSc.

-January 2024: Sarah was interviewed on the RNZ Morning Report to talk about the recent pipefish research.
-[You can listen to the short conversation here!](https://www.rnz.co.nz/national/programmes/morningreport/audio/2018922246/nz-pipefish-stand-out)

-January 2024: Sarah wrote [an article for The Conversation](https://theconversation.com/male-pregnancy-and-weird-courtship-wiggles-how-nzs-wide-bodied-pipefish-confounds-expectations-216618) about the lab's recently published research on wide-bodied pipefish behaviour.

 See older news at the [news archive](https://flanagan-lab.github.io/news-archive/)